domcloud/domcloud/docs/deploying/php.md

 ## Composer install

 Composer is installed automatically.
-Note that the good recommendation install packages is:
+The good recommendation to install packages is with:

 ```sh
 composer install --no-dev --no-progress --optimize-autoloader